dl4035/Points-Management-System/README.md

-## FetchRewardsExercise
+## Points Management System

-This is a coding exercise repo on [Fetch Rewards tasks](https://fetch-hiring.s3.amazonaws.com/mobile.html), displaying this list of items to the user with requirements accordingly.
+This is a coding exercise displaying this list of items to the user with requirements accordingly.
+This project implements a RESTful API for managing user points across various payers.

 ### Objectives